 The simplest way to explain extinction is withholding reinforcement from a previously reinforced behavior.
+The goal of extinction is to reduce behavior.

 When something used to exist but is no longer available, it is said to have become extinct.
 Extinction in applied behavior analysis simply refers to the gradual elimination of unappealing and undesirable behaviors.
 This is accomplished through a series of therapeutic processes that are carried out with care and positivity.
+Registered behavior technicians use extinction everyday in the practice of applied behavior analysis.

 All procedures applied in the extinction process are based on the principle of extinction.
 In a nutshell, the principle states that all behaviors occur for a reason, and they get us what we want.
 Therefore, if one stops getting what they want even after engaging in the behavior, then the behavior will fade away since it does not serve the purpose anymore.